Naxos or Paros? Find your Greek Island Match

 Swim between the exotic rock sculptures of eccentric kolymbithres, the golden windswept shores of surf hotspot Chryssi Akti, or the twinkling privacy of Faragas bay.

-Pictured above, from left: Kolymbithres beach in Paros, and Mikri Vigla beach in Naxos
+Pictured above, from left: Kolymbithres beach in Paros, and Mikri Vigla beach in Naxos.

 If you’re a naturist and enjoy quiet communes with the countryside, Naxos has diverse swathes of untouched land.